Preventing business email compromise (BEC) attacks and scams

 The facts on BEC:

-Organizations need to be prepared with a high level of security awareness and strong security programs to defend against this pervasive threat.
-In this blog, we’ll explore more about how BEC attacks work and how you can implement best practices to ensure your organization is safe.
+Every organization needs both strong security programs and high organizational awareness to defend against this pervasive threat.
+In this blog, we’ll explore how BEC attacks work and how to implement best practices to protect your organization.

 BEC attacks utilize a complex web of social engineering and impersonation to achieve their goals.
 Here's a breakdown of how they typically work: